glowlogix/wp-frontend-profile/readme.txt

 = Profile Output =

-To output the front end profile you can use the following function in your template files:
+To output the frontend profile you can use the following function in your template files:

 `
 wpfep_show_profile();